How to correctly classify workers as employees or independent contractors is a murky subject that continues to confound businesses and lawyers alike.

 Gray Area on Gigs

 The practice of releasing opinion letters was revoked early in the Obama administration because DOL officials felt the letters were a drain on agency resources and had limited applicability.
 The Obama administration implemented two administrator interpretations on “joint employer” liability and independent contractor misclassifications in 2015 and 2016.
-But those were withdrawn in June 2017 under the Acosta-led DOL.
+But those were

 A lack of opinion letters over the last eight years—as issues over gig economy workers and independent contractors became more prominent—likely contributed to the growing interest among employers to request an opinion letter now, Parlo said.